seamustuohy/CAPEC_censorship/deceptive_interaction.md

 "BGP lacks mechanisms to authenticate the allocation of IP prefixes to autonomous systems; a prefix hijacker exploits this by originating a prefix that was not allocated to its AS."
 [1]

-An adversary...
-The goal of this attack is to... ||  The attacker is therefore able to...
-This is usually the result of...
-For example,...
-This attack differs from ... in that ....
-The techniques require...
+An adversary originates a BGP prefix that was not allocated to its ISP's AS (autonomous system).
+The goal of this attack is to have the traffic destined for a legitimate service be forwarded to the adversaries AS instead of to the legitimate AS.
+For example, Pakistan Telecom's AS 17557 originated the subprefix 208.65.153.0/24 of YouTube's prefix 208.65.153.0/22 to its customer ASes in Pakistan in response to Authoritiees demanding that YouTube be censored within Pakistan.
+The techniques require the adversary to have control of an ISP's AS with neighbors that it can make malicious BGP announcements to.

 * References